 - Bone-directed treatment

-There are some risk factors, such as age, ethnicity, and family history, that men cannot control.
+There are some risk factors which may threaten your prostate health, such as age, ethnicity, and family history, that men cannot control.
 However, there are other risk factors, such as diet and lifestyle choices, that are controllable.
 By focusing on these controllable risk factors, men may be able to decrease their risk of prostate cancer.